Konstantinos Karamanlis: Early life

 Karamanlis was born in the village of Proti, near the city of Serres, Macedonia, which was then part of the Ottoman Empire.
 He became a Greek citizen in 1913, after the region of Macedonia was annexed by Greece in the aftermath of the First and Second Balkan War.
 His father was Georgios Karamanlis, a teacher who fought during the Greek Struggle for Macedonia, in 1904–1908.
 After spending his childhood in Macedonia, he went to Athens to attain his degree in law.
-He practised law in Serres, entered politics with the conservative People's Party and was elected Member of Parliament for the first time in the 1936 election at the age of 28.
-Health problems made him not participate in the Greco-Italian War.
+He practised law in Serres, entered politics with the conservative People's Party, and was elected Member of Parliament for the first time in the 1936 election at the age of 28.
+Health problems prevented him from participating in the Greco-Italian War.

 During the Axis occupation, he spent his time between Athens and Serres, while in July 1944, he left to the Middle East to join the Greek government in exile.

 First premiership

 After World War II, Karamanlis quickly rose through the ranks of Greek politics.
 His rise was strongly supported by fellow party-member and close friend Lambros Eftaxias, who served as Minister for Agriculture under the premiership of Konstantinos Tsaldaris.
 Karamanlis's first cabinet position was Minister for Labour in 1947 under the same administration.
 In 1951, along with most prominent members of the People's Party, Karamanlis joined the Greek Rally of Alexandros Papagos.
 When this party won the Greek legislative election on 9 September 1951, Karamanlis became Minister of Public Works in the Papagos administration.
 He won the admiration of the US Embassy for the efficiency with which he built road infrastructure and administered American aid programs.

-When Papagos died after a brief illness (October 1955), King Paul of Greece appointed the 48-year-old Karamanlis as Prime Minister.
+When Papagos died after a brief illness (October 1955), King Paul of Greece appointed the 48-year-old Karamanlis as prime minister.
 The King's appointment took the Greek political world by surprise, as it bypassed Stephanos Stephanopoulos and Panagiotis Kanellopoulos, two senior Greek Rally politicians who were widely considered as the heavyweights most likely to succeed Papagos.
-After becoming Prime Minister, Karamanlis reorganized the Greek Rally as the National Radical Union.
-One of the first bills he promoted as Prime Minister implemented the extension of full voting rights to women, which stood dormant although nominally approved in 1952.
+After becoming prime minister, Karamanlis reorganized the Greek Rally as the National Radical Union.
+One of the first bills he promoted as prime minister implemented the extension of full voting rights to women, which stood dormant although nominally approved in 1952.
 Karamanlis won three successive elections (February 1956, May 1958 and October 1961).

-In 1959 he announced a five-year plan (1959-64) for the Greek economy, emphasizing improvement of agricultural and industrial production, heavy investment on infrastructure and the promotion of tourism, setting the bases of the post-WWII Greek economic miracle.
+In 1959 he announced a five-year plan (1959-64) for the Greek economy, emphasizing improvement of agricultural and industrial production, heavy investment on infrastructure and the promotion of tourism, setting the bases of the post-WWII Greek economic miracle, though implementation was disrupted by the 1967 Coup d'état and the 7 years of dictatorship that followed.